 CommandantThe DLIFLC Commandant, a U.S. Army colonel, reports to the Commander of TRADOC.
 The Commandant directs the operations of DLIFLC and the Presidio of Monterey and serves as Installation Commander of the Presidio.
 The Commandant effects coordination among elements of the Institute and between the Institute and higher headquarters, other schools, and installations.
 The Commandant commands the DLIFLC Army elements, and exercises general supervision over all elements assigned or attached to the Institute.

 The Assistant Commandant, an Air Force colonel, directs day-to-day operations of DLIFLC.
-The Assistant Commandant supervises the Deputy Chief of Staff for Operations, Resource Management, Chief Information Officer, and the Chancellor.
-The Assistant Commandant directs DLIFLC Washington operations.
-The Assistant Commandant is specifically tasked with overseeing and monitoring the DLIFLC budget process.
-The Assistant Commandant reports to the Commandant and is responsible to the Commandant for language training program results.
+The Assistant Commandant supervises the Chief of Staff, the Testing Director, and the DLIFLC Provost.
+The Assistant Commandant also directs DLIFLC Washington operations where up to 65 languages can be offered.
+The Assistant Commandant is specifically tasked with overseeing and monitoring the DLIFLC budget process, reports to the Commandant, and is responsible for language training program results.
 Additionally, the Assistant Commandant provides recommendations to the Commandant on DLIFLC programs and priorities.
-The Assistant Commandant is also the Commander of the Air Force Element.
+The Assistant Commandant is also the Commander of the United States Air Force's 517th Training Group and leads the 311th and 314th Training Squadrons.